PaenuthOtherProjs/Motivational-widget/README.md

 ### Download Executable (Recommended)
 1. Download the latest release from the [Releases](https://github.com/PaenuthOtherProjs/Motivational-widget/releases) section
+2. Scroll down to "Assets" and click the "MotivationWidget.exe" to download.
-2. Run the executable file - no installation needed!
+3. Run the executable file - no installation needed!

 ### Run from Source
 1. Clone this repository